 Winding Down with Good Eats and Music

-Families—local and visiting—starting setting up for the evening, and kids played games on the lawn.
+Families—local and visiting—started setting up for the evening, and kids played games on the lawn.
 Both of my kiddos made friends with other visitors and ran around the safe base area chasing each other.
-The only thing that could distract them from other kids and freedom to frolic about was the promised donut sundae.
+The promised donut sundae was the only thing that could distract them from other kids and freedom to frolic about.
 It was very well received by all parties.